Ranger-4297/YAGPDB-ccs/Economy/Readme.md

 # Plugins
 Plugins are (OPTIONAL) addons to the Economy system that work to enhance your experience.
 These can be added and removed on your own whims.
-Plugins may be individual or in a system dependent on complexity.

 <blockquote>If you find any bugs or issues, feel free to PR an issue or fix, alternatively contact me through the <a href="https://discord.gg/4uY54rw">YAGPDB support server</a> or VIA <a href="mailto:a.rhyker@gmail.com">email</a></blockquote>